ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

 Deploy MariaDB
 --------------

-Once the database parameters have been altered to requirements, the MariaDB can now be deployed for the TangoDB.
+Once the database parameters have been altered to meet your requirements, the MariaDB can now be deployed for the TangoDB.

 .. code:: bash